Is It Safe To Take Cannabis With Viagra?

 The first erectile dysfunction medication on the market was Viagra or sildenafil citrate.
 This medicine has been taken by millions of men to increase blood flow to the penis, making it easier for them to get an erection.

 If you reside in a Country where marijuana is legal, you might be interested in combining the pot and ED medication.
 When you’re planning a romantic evening, cannabis might help you relax.
 However, there is conflicting advice on whether .
 THC use has been linked to lower testosterone levels in some studies.
 If this is the case, THC and Viagra may work against each other.

-Patients should think about this before they buy Viagra online in Canada as well.
+Patients should think about this before they look for the best ED pills in Canada as well.
 For example, physical disorders such as diabetes, high blood pressure, or high cholesterol might cause erectile dysfunction in certain people.
 Because cannabis can have unfavourable interactions with these diseases, patients should exercise caution when using pot.

 On the other hand, others have erectile dysfunction as a result of mental and emotional issues, lack of sleep, or other lifestyle factors.
 In these cases, THC may be able to alleviate ED symptoms by addressing the underlying cause.